Student Project & Research Symposium

 This 2021 Student Project & Research Symposium (SP&RS) is open to all City College

 students.
 Participants will be given the opportunity to present their original projects

 and research through posters, oral presentations, spoken word, video, artistic displays and

 Interested students are invited to submit an application for this annual symposium.
 Please read all information below before applying.

 Monday, April 5, 2021 at noon.

 The Symposium is co-sponsored by the City College Academic Senate.

 Students must work with a faculty mentor before submitting an application.
 The faculty

 mentor must review the completed application before it is submitted.

-Oral presentations will be scheduled between 11:10 am and 12:30 pm.
-Oral presentations are limited to 6 minutes.
+Recorded presentations will be scheduled between 9 am and 12:30 pm.
+Presentations are limited to 5 minutes.
 Time limits will be enforced.
-Faculty mentors must review and approve the final oral presentations and PowerPoint's before they are presented.
+Faculty mentors must review and approve the final presentations before they are submitted.
 The Symposium Organizers will coordinate the presentation schedule with all presenters.